-This sounds like the best time to package your knowledge and be rewarded for it.
+Of course, this sounds like the best time to package your knowledge and be rewarded for it.
 So, what do you need to launch and sell a profitable online course?
 How do you get people to purchase your course?
 What are the steps involved in launching your course?
 These and more questions will be answered in this article.

-What you need to create and sell online courses
+What you need to create and sell online courses on your website

 To create/sell an online course on your WordPress website, you need:

 How to sell online courses from your website

 Creating an online course is one of the most viable ways of making money online.
 It is an online business that guarantees a flow of income on a regular basis.
 That is if you do things right.

 Here are the steps involved in creating and selling online courses on your website.

 Step 1: Find a profitable niche